mityavasilyev/interview-telda-regions/README.md

 For live demo navigate to root folder of the project (`interview-telda-regions/`) and run a command `docker-compose up` <br/>
-All containers utilize RAM or their docker container space, so you won't need to clean up after execution
+All containers utilize RAM or their docker container space, so you won't need to clean up after execution.
+Except for the containers and images of course...

 For project to work properly port 80(api) and 8761(eureka-dashboard) must be available